istio/istio.io/about/index.md

 between services in a cluster.

-Istio currently only supports the [Kubernetes](https://kubernetes.io) platform, although we plan support for additional platforms such as Cloud Foundry, Mesos, and bare metal in the near future.
+Istio currently only supports the [Kubernetes](https://kubernetes.io) platform, although we plan support for additional platforms such as [Cloud Foundry](https://www.cloudfoundry.org/), [Apache Mesos](http://mesos.apache.org/), and bare metal in the near future.